Yahoo sets Alibaba stake spinoff plan, shares jump

 | SAN FRANCISCO

-Shares of Yahoo rose about 7 percent to $51.45 in after-hours trading on Tuesday, following the tax-free spinoff announcement and earnings which just beat analysts forecasts even as its revenues slightly lagged estimates.
+Shares of Yahoo were up roughly 7 percent at $51.45 in after-hours trading on Tuesday, following the tax-free spin off announcement and earnings which just beat analysts forecasts even as its revenues slightly lagged estimates.

-The move to spin off the Alibaba stake satisfies a persistent investor demand, but could also ratchet up pressure on Yahoo Chief Executive Marissa Mayer to make quicker progress in strengthening Yahoo's struggling media and advertising business.

-"It's not going to be easy from now on," said B. Riley and Co analyst Sameet Sinha.
-"She has to perform now.
-There's nothing shielding her."

-Yahoo was worth about $45 billion at Tuesday's market close.
-That includes its Alibaba stake of nearly $40 billion, meaning the current Yahoo share price assigns little value to the core business.
-Some investors believe the email, website and other operations are worth between $7 billion and $8 billion.

-Activist investor Starboard said in September that it had acquired a significant stake in Yahoo and urged the company to cut costs, consider a merger with AOL Inc AOL.N and quickly "monetize" the Asian assets.

-"It's the best possible outcome," BGC Partners analyst Colin Gillis said of the Alibaba spin off plan.
-"The main point is that the money goes to shareholders, it doesn't get spent on acquisitions.
+"It's the best possible outcome," said BGC Partners analyst Colin Gillis.
+“The main point is that the money goes to shareholders, it doesn't get spent on acquisitions.
 They don't want to fritter it away."

-Mayer promised investors on a conference call on Tuesday that the company's display advertising revenue, which declined 4 percent in 2014, would return to growth this year.
-But the company's forecast for revenue in the first quarter implied continuing softness.
+Yahoo’s market value is about $45 billion, while its Alibaba stake alone is worth nearly $40 billion, meaning the current Yahoo share price assigns little value to the core business.
+Some investors believe the email, Web site and other operations are worth between $7 billion and $8 billion.

+While the spin-off will hold tax advantages for Yahoo and will allow it to simplify its structure, it will also ratchet up pressure on Chief Executive Marissa Mayer to strengthen Yahoo's core media and advertising business.

+Activist investor Starboard said in September that it had acquired a significant stake in Yahoo and urged the company to cut costs, consider a merger with AOL Inc AOL.N and quickly "monetize" the Asian assets, which exceed the value of Yahoo's actual business.

 Yahoo said its board of directors has authorized a plan to spin off the stake, tax-free, into a newly formed independent registered investment company.
 The stock of the company will be distributed pro-rata to Yahoo shareholders and the transaction is expected to close in the fourth quarter of 2015, Yahoo said.